intel/neural-compressor/examples/pytorch/nlp/huggingface_models/text-classification/export/fx/README.md

 Step-by-Step
 ============

-This document is used to list steps of reproducing PyTorch BERT tuning zoo result.
+This document is used to introduce the steps of exporting PyTorch model into ONNX format.
-Original BERT documents please refer to [BERT README](../../../../common/README.md) and [README](../../../../common/examples/text-classification/README.md).

-> **Note**
->
-> Dynamic Quantization is the recommended method for huggingface models.

 # Prerequisite